 What it does: Interval training is a method of training the cardiovascular system by elevating the heart rate significantly and then allowing it to recover for a period before elevating it again, this prepares the cardiovascular system to deal with the stress of limited oxygen levels at higher altitudes

 Frequency and Duration: I did this training 2-3 times a week, alternating with my running days.
-Duration was 10-15 intervals between sprinting 30 yards, and walking back to recover.
+The duration was 10-15 intervals between sprinting 30 yards and walking back to recover.